anhinga/2021-notes/self-transforming-neural-machines/tutorial/README.md

 connectivity matrix (and all initial neuron outputs as necessary), and performs the second phase, then invokes the inner mechanisms of neurons (the first phase).

+The reason for this is two-fold.
+First, we would like to be able to have neurons without neural inputs, and we would like to be able to initialize their outputs (which can be used as constant data).
+More importantly, the network matrix determines which neurons are active in the setup allowing for dynamic self-expansion.
+And so, we need to know the network matrix before knowing which neurons are active and thus need to perform their internal computations.
+So one starts with knowing the network matrix and all the neuron outputs, applies the network matrix to the set of neuron outputs to obtain all the neuron inputs, and only then the internal computations of active neurons get invoked.